i-umayr/2D-Chess/README.md

 # Chess2D
-A 2D chess game made in Java OOP
+A 2D chess game made in Java OOP.